 This course is designed primarily for those students whose native language is not Spanish.
 Students develop their Spanish speaking skills, enhance their vocabulary, and improve their fluidity through the discussion of a variety of topics from Latin America and Spain.
 Texts and audiovisual materials explore a variety of issues (education, food, housing, entertainment, healthcare, etc.) from the different societies of the Spanish speaking world.
-Class discussions, oral summaries, debates, and class presentations will be part of this course.
+Class discussions, oral summaries, and debates will be part of this course.
+This course is taught in the Spanish language.

 This course will develop and improve Spanish writing skills.
 Students will explore Spanish morphology, sentence structure, and grammar applied to a variety of written discourses such as description, narration, and exposition.
 Special emphasis will be given to the study of Spanish punctuation, capitalization, transitions, prepositions, and accents.
-Writing assignments will focus on historical, literary, and pop-culture topics from the different societies that form the Spanish-speaking world.
+Writing assignments will apply the concepts learned.
+This course is taught in the Spanish language.